MeteoSwiss/probtest/README.md

 ```
 which requires the source minconda.

-The pinned requiremnts can be installed by
+The pinned requirements can be installed by
 ```console
 ./setup_env.sh
 ```